What is Lemmatization in NLP?

 In stemming, the end or beginning of a word is cut off, keeping common prefixes and suffixes that can be found in inflected words in mind.
 Lemmatization uses dictionaries to conduct a morphological analysis of the word and link it to its lemma.
 Lemmatization always returns the dictionary meaning of the word while converting into root-form.

-Lemmatization involves greater complexity than stemming.
+Lemmatization in NLP involves greater complexity than stemming.
 This is because the process needs the words to be classified by a part-of-speech and the inflected form.
 This can be quite a difficult task in any language other than English.

 One stem can be common for inflectional forms of many lemmas and the same lemma can be linked to forms with different stems.